APPLICATION AND ADMISSION QUESTIONS

 For licensure as a Mental Health Counselor, please visit Florida Department of Health - LMHC.
 For licensure as a Certified Rehabilitation Counselor, please visit Commission on Rehabilitation Counselor Certification.

-Depending on your plans of study, graduates can become licensed mental health counselors, licensed marriage and family therapists, certified addiction professionals, and certified rehabilitation counselors.
+Depending on your plans of study, graduates can become licensed mental health counselors, certified addiction professionals, and certified rehabilitation counselors.
 To learn more about each, please refer to the website.

 The cost of student tuition is per credit hour.
 The master’s degree program is 60 credit hours.
 While the majority of the courses needed to complete a certificate are built into the degree, additional credit hours beyond 60 are necessary to complete the certificate.
 This can be done in as little as 63 credits.
 You will work with your advisor to plan to use elective credit hours to complete the majority of courses required for certificates.